History of Valencia

 The history of Valencia, one of the oldest cities in Spain, begins over 2100 years ago with its founding as a Roman colony under the name "Valentia Edetanorum" on the site of a former Iberian town, by the river Turia in the province of Edetania.
 The Roman consul Decimus Junius Brutus Callaicus transferred about 2,000 veteran soldiers who had fought under him to Valentia in 138 BC.
 Valentia lay in a strategic location near the sea on a river island that would later be crossed by the Via Augusta.
 Pompey razed Valentia to the ground in 75 BC; it was rebuilt about fifty years later with large infrastructure projects, and by the mid-1st century, was experiencing rapid urban growth with many colonists from Italy.

 With the arrival of the first waves of invading Germanic peoples and the power vacuum left by the demise of the Roman imperial administration in Hispania, the church assumed the reins of power in the city.
 In 625, Visigothic military contingents were posted there.
 During Visigothic times Valencia was an episcopal see of the Catholic Church.
 The city surrendered without resistance to the invading Muslim Berbers and Arabs in 714 AD. and Islamic culture was established.
 Valencia, then called Balansiyya, prospered from the 10th century as a trading centre.
-In 1092, the Castilian nobleman El Cid, in command of a combined Christian and Muslim army, entered the Taifa of Valencia and conquered it in 1094.
+In 1092, the Castilian nobleman El Cid, in command of a combined Christian and Muslim army, besieged the fortified city of Valencia.
+On 17 June 1094, the city surrendered and El Cid entered with his army.
 He ruled for five years until he died defending the city during a siege by the Almoravids.
 The city remained in Christian hands until 1102, when the Almoravids retook it.
 In 1238, James I of Aragon laid siege to Valencia and forced its surrender.

 The city was devastated by the Black Death in 1348 and by the series of wars and riots that followed.
 The 15th century was a time of economic expansion, allowing culture and the arts to flourish in what became known as the Valencian Golden Age.
 The first printing press in the Iberian Peninsula was located in Valencia, and it became one of the most influential cities on the Mediterranean in the 15th and 16th centuries.
 Following the discovery of the Americas, the Valencians, like the Catalans and the Aragonese, were prohibited from participating in the cross-Atlantic commerce, which was controlled by Castile.
 This caused a severe economic crisis in the city, which was made worse with the expulsion in 1609 of the Jews and the Moriscos.
 The city declined even further when the War of Spanish Succession (1701–1714) led to the end of the political and legal independence of the Kingdom of Valencia.
 The ancient Charters of Valencia were abolished and the city was governed by the Castilian Charter.